moby/moby/docs/sources/reference/api/docker_remote_api_v1.17.md

 `GET /containers/(id)/stats`

-Returns a stream of json objects of the container's stats
+This endpoint returns a live stream of a container's resource usage statistics.

 **Example request**: